alphagov/design-system-team-docs/source/guides/get-help-from-other-roles.html.md

 ## Product and delivery managers

 A product manager is responsible for the quality of their products.
 They use their knowledge of user needs and business goals to frame problems and set priorities for delivery teams.
 A delivery manager is accountable for the delivery of products and services.
-You can read more about [product managers' skills](https://ddat-capability-framework.service.gov.uk/product-manager.html) and [deliver managers' skills](https://ddat-capability-framework.service.gov.uk/delivery-manager.html) on the Digital, Data and Technology (DDaT) Profession Capability Framework.
+You can read more about [product managers' skills](https://ddat-capability-framework.service.gov.uk/product-manager.html) and [deliver managers' skills](https://ddat-capability-framework.service.gov.uk/delivery-manager.html) on the Government Digital and Data Profession Capability Framework.

 You can ask a product manager and delivery manager for help with